bgoonz/gists-revamp/by-extension/markdown/Web-Dev-Glossary (2).md

 more ideal for web use.
 Example: Images used on a website should be optimized to a smaller file size to decrease the time it takes to load the page they reside on.

-**PERMALINK** : Short for “permanent link.”
-Generally used only on blogs, a permalink is a link that is the permanent web address of a given blog post.
+**PERMALINK** : Short for “permanent link. " Generally used only on blogs, a permalink is a link that is the permanent web address of a given blog post.
 Since most blogs have constantly-changing content, the permalink offers a way for readers to bookmark or link to specific posts even after those posts have moved off the home page or primary category